English name: Giant Asian Pond Turtle (aka “Giant Asian Pond Terrapin” or “Giant Leaf Turtle”)

 Thai name: Tao Wai

 Description: Shell is up to 48cm long.
 One of the largest freshwater turtles in Southeast Asia, weighing up to 12 kilograms.
-Shell is large and of medium height with a light brown keel going down the center and serrated edges along the back.
-Shell coloration is brown to black.
+Shell is brown to black with a light brown keel down the center and serrated edges along the back.
 Bottom of shell is yellow with black blotching and black lines radiating out from the blotches.
-Head is thick and colored grayish-green to brown with a network of orange markings and cream jaws.
+Head is thick and grayish-green to brown with a network of orange markings.
+Jaws are cream.
 Feet are large and toes are webbed.

 Similar Species: Yellow-headed Temple Turtle has yellow markings on the head rather than orange and adults lack the keel on the shell.